Narehood/Wi-Fi-Key-Automation/README.md

 ## :books: Installation Instructions
+Coming soon

 ## :pencil: Important Note
+Coming soon

+• Once the script is ran, it will delete itself from the machine; if you run this from a fileshare you will want to disable this.

 ## :rotating_light: Warning

+Coming soon

 ## :computer: Getting Started

+Coming soon

 ## :zap: FAQs

+Coming soon

 ## :globe_with_meridians: [Organisation](https://narehood.net/)

+Coming soon